DepriFromEarth/hdd-survival-guide/README.md

 1. Do I have an SSD and HDD?
 If you do, then follow this video. https://www.youtube.com/watch?v=QG4LXw4Nd5U

 2. Do I have multiple drives?
-If so, set them up as RAID. ( I will add this to the guide later )
+If so, set them up as RAID.

 3. Do I have a traditional HDD?
 If so, continue with the rest of the guide!